Media documentation of the September 11 attacks: Cell phones

 Others were able to reach members of their families either before, during or after the attacks.
 Those who were able to connect with 911 operators, family and friends relayed the conditions inside the towers after the attack.
 Jim Gartenberg, who was stuck in the 86th floor of the North Tower, was able to call friends and family, and told them that he was trapped in his office due to the door being pinned closed by debris, with smoke and debris filling the office.
 Melissa Doi was trapped on the 83rd floor of the South Tower, and reached a 911 operator, stating that the floor was completely engulfed, that no one could breathe and it was very hot.
-Shortly after Doi screamed "Oh, God, it’s so hot.
-I’m burning up" the line went dead, with the operator unable to rouse her and any others on the floor.
+Shortly after Doi screamed "Oh, God, it's so hot.
+I'm burning up" the line went dead, with the operator unable to rouse her and any others on the floor.
 At least one individual who had experienced the 1993 bombing called her mother and urged her to turn on the television while she spoke to her about the conditions in the tower she was in and told her mother goodbye.
 A survivor noted at a later time that many of those he saw near ground zero often held cell-phones and were emotional at their inability to reach potential victims in the towers.
 Another who was evacuating with others in his building found that their network was jammed, and reported that when attempting to call only one out of twenty dials would get through.
+James Gartenberg was able to use his cell phone and landline to make and receive multiple calls while trapped on the 86th floor of the North Tower, including a friend who called him from Chicago and told him about the attacks.
+Gartenberg also called the ABC News television station and spoke with them while trapped in an effort to coordinate with fire fighters and 911 operators who had been called by family and friends in an attempt to rescue him.

 Verizon, which was the largest provider of cellular service at the time with 24 million customers nationwide, reported that the network experienced 50–100% more traffic than normal on its nationwide network following the attacks.
 Loss of phone lines did not prevent survivors trapped in the rubble of the buildings from calling officials or family members during rescue efforts with their cell phones.